DigitalGlobe/mltools/README.md

 MLAs are implemented using standard ML packages such as scikit-learn and tensorflow.
 MLAs also utilize open source libraries which can read from and write to georeferenced satellite images such as gdal.

+The purpose of this repository is to enable fast prototyping of object detection and classification solutions employing one of the existing algorithms or by constructing new ones based on the provided modular tools.

 The input of a MLA is one or more of the following:

 + one or more images;